robisim74/angular-l10n/README.md

 <script src="https://cdn.polyfill.io/v2/polyfill.min.js?features=Intl.~locale.en-US"></script>
 ```
 When specifying the `features`, you have to specify what locale, or locales to load.

+N.B.
+When a feature is not supported, however, for example in older browsers, now `angular2localization` does not generate an error in the browser, but returns the value without performing operations.

 ## Boilerplates
 [Angular 2 Localization with an ASP.NET CORE MVC Service](https://damienbod.com/2016/04/29/angular-2-localization-with-an-asp-net-core-mvc-service/) @damienbod